 Receiving funding from the government in order to go solar makes good business sense.
 But these solar energy incentives are constantly changing and will not be around forever.
 Solar incentives are designed to “incentivize” early adoption.
 As more businesses go solar, the benefits get scaled back progressively:

 In other words, now is the time to act.
-It’s important to include solar as part of your 2019 budget if you are looking for lower upfront solar costs, decreased energy savings, and reduced operating expenses for your business.
+It’s important to include solar as part of your planning now if you are looking for lower upfront solar costs, decreased energy savings, and reduced operating expenses for your business.
 The sooner you take advantage of these incentives, the greater your chances of enjoying:

 To take advantage of these opportunities before they expire, be sure to talk to Centrica Business Solutions to learn what solar incentives may be available to you.